wiredopposite/XGDTool/README.md

 ### Proper title lookup and patching
 By default XGDTool will look up OG Xbox titles in an internal database, these titles will be used to patch your default.xbe files so they have proper names when viewing with a dashboard like XBMC.
 These names are also be used when creating game folders.

-For Xbox 360 titles, XboxUnity.net is queried for proper titles, which are used for folders as well as Games on Demand Live header naming.
+For Xbox 360 games, XboxUnity.net is queried for proper titles, which are used for folders as well as Games on Demand Live header naming.
 This online functionality can be disabled, see the Usage section for how to do this.

 ### Attach XBE generation